smartemission/smartemission/docs/platform/data.rst

 Validation deals with removing ``outliers``, values outside specific intervals.
-Calibration and Conversion go hand-in-hand: in many cases, like Temperature, the sensor-values are already calibrated but in another value unit like milliKelvin.
+Calibration and Conversion go hand-in-hand: in many cases, like Temperature, the sensor-values are already calibrated but provided in another unit like milliKelvin.
-Here a straight conversion applies.
+Here a straightforward conversion applies.
 In particularly raw gasvalues may come in resistance values (kOhm).
-There is no linear relationship with their values in mg/m3 or ppm.
+There is no linear relationship with these resistance-values and standard gas concentration units like mg/m3 or ppm.
 In that case Calibration needs to be applied.

 Calibration